The stars fell wrong.The stars fell wrong.

 Ferne's face stilled.
 Warmth spread from the baby through the circle.

+"You didn't say 'good' when the fire came."
 The words came out rougher than he'd intended.
 Pain made everything sharp.

 Varn turned back.
 Slowly.
 "What?"

-Behind him, the baby lay in fading light.
 "Renn stood in the open.
 You called scatter from twenty paces back."

 The hunters drew back.
 Some stepped away.
 Others didn't.